-Choosing a hybrid cloud approach will allow you to get started with a cloud management strategy, while also managing some of your data on-premises.
+Choosing a hybrid cloud approach will allow you to get started with a cloud migration strategy, while also maintaining some of your on-premises data.

 That’s where a hybrid cloud strategy comes into play.
-Not only can a hybrid cloud strategy help you transition to cloud, it can also reduce your physical footprint, reduce costs, add flexibility, and help you to better manage business expectations.
+Not only can a hybrid cloud strategy help you transition to cloud, it can also minimize your physical footprint, reduce costs, add flexibility, and help you to better manage business expectations.

 1. Cut the fluff

 Not only does this remove the need for as much physical space, it also cuts back on the amount of hardware and software needed.
 Maybe you are looking to move some applications to the cloud, or maybe you want to limit the amount of space you are using.
-Either way, you are reducing your presence on-premises.
+Either way, you are reducing your on-premises presence.

 2. Ease into the cloud—it’s a marathon, not a sprint

-This approach gives you the flexibility to test and evolove your cloud strategy while maintaining the stability of your hardware and software on-premises.
-This phased approach allows you to maintain on-premises operational consistency and take advantage of the features and services in the cloud in a way that is complementary for your data processes.
+This approach gives you the flexibility to test and evolve your cloud strategy while maintaining the stability of your hardware and software on-premises.
+This phased method to migration allows you to maintain operational consistency and take advantage of the features and services in the cloud in a way that is complementary for your data processes.

 3. Operate with flexibility, security and control